mtraeger/artnet-weblight/README.md

 Access devices via `address:port/device#`, e.g. `localhost:3000/0`.

 ### Images
 The images can be placed in `/images`.
-Every image has 10 values starting at channel 6 for each.
+Every image has 10 dmx-values where it is visible.
-They can / should be numbered XX.filetype (e.g. 1.png) for preserving correct order.
+The images can / should be numbered XX.filetype (e.g. 1.png) for preserving correct order.
 Image 0 is empty.
 So you can use 25 images.
+Images are channel 6.

 ### Channels